Vyral/base-template/_posts/2024-10-11-is-staging-your-home-worth-the-time-and-cost.md

 **3\.
 The data proves staging nets you a great return on investment.** There’s a reason why all home experts recommend staging; [according to one estimate](https://www.architecturaldigest.com/reviews/moving/home-staging-statistics#:~:text=Home%20Staging%20ROI&amp;text=About%2075%25%20of%20sellers%20see,put%20them%20up%20for%20sale.&amp;text=Investing%201.3%25%20in%20staging%20results,according%20to%20a%202021%20survey), putting 1.3% of your sale price into staging can net you an extra 7.1% on your final offer.
 I know it’s tough to have extra cash lying around when you’re planning a move, but I highly recommend accounting a few extra thousand dollars for staging costs when you prepare to sell your house.
 Not only will you see a great return, but your home will sell faster and attract more buyers.

 Whether you’re planning on selling soon or years down the road, it pays to plan ahead.
-Call or email me for a free, no-obligation pre-sale consultation.
+Call [**254-535-8792**]() or email me today at [**jesse.myles3@gmail.com**]() for a free, no-obligation pre-sale consultation.
 I’ll go over your neighborhood, the market, staging, and more.
 I look forward to hearing from you!